 - Travel plans – dates, hotels

 It is advisable to apply for the NZ eTA at least 3 business days before the intended date of departure to allow plenty of time for the eTA processing or to attach any additional documents that may be required.
 Most applications are processed within 1 business day.

 Once obtained, the approved NZ eTA for Mexican citizens is sent to the applicant’s email address in PDF format.
-Printing out a copy of the eTA is a good idea, in case border control officials request it upon your arrival.
+Printing out a copy of the eTA is advisable, in case border control officials request it upon your arrival.

 For all applicants holding dual citizenship, it is a must to use the same passport to enter New Zealand as the one used when completing the online application for the NZ eTA.